 But that credibility has its price.
 To maintain its outdoor-focused product mix, REI requires brand partners to keep distribution tight—without much presence in big boxes or mass e-tailers.

 REI was a huge boon to BioLite, too, which launched in 2012 and was scouted by REI while it was still selling direct-to-consumer only.
 When BioLite started distributing its CampStove in REI stores, it was too short-staffed to both manage the REI account and work to expand in independent shops.
-The company has grown exponentially since REI lifted them from obscurity, but co-founder and CEO Jonathan Cedar says the brand has found it challenging to break into specialty shops because they didn’t build the necessary relationships from the get-go.
+The company has grown exponentially since REI lifted them from obscurity, but co-founder and CEO Jonathan Cedar said the brand has found it challenging to break into specialty shops because they didn’t build the necessary relationships from the get-go.

 What REI wants, or might want, impacts the rest of the industry, too.
-Brands angling for a spot within REI often develop products with that goal in mind, says Grassroots Outdoor Alliance President Rich Hill, who has previously held executive titles at brands like prAna, Patagonia, Marmot, and Ibex.
+Brands angling for a spot within REI often develop products with that goal in mind, said Grassroots Outdoor Alliance president Rich Hill, who has previously held executive titles at brands like prAna, Patagonia, Marmot, and Ibex.
 And they don’t just think, “Will REI buy this?” but, “Will this specific buyer at REI want it?”

-“It gets down to that level,” Hill says.
+“It gets down to that level,” Hill said.
 “With clothing, is it technical or is it lifestyle?
 Which one of those departments will buy more?
 REI is a huge organization with tons of layers, and you have to be really specific when you go in there.
 People absolutely target their product development on the needs of REI.”

 United by Blue CEO Brian Linton acknowledges his brand considers REI’s needs in the design stage.
-“They’re a significant player in the industry and an important part of our business,” he says.
+“They’re a significant player in the industry and an important part of our business,” he said.
 “But we’re also very careful we don’t let that overly dictate our product strategy.”

 Because it’s so big ($2.62 billion in sales in 2017), REI has the budget to pack a lot of positive punch, like donating $1 million to create the Nature for Health program at the University of Washington in 2018; celebrating outdoor women of all sizes, skin colors, and ages with its Force of Nature campaign in 2017; and inventing the #OptOutside movement in 2015.